Table of Contents

 Maintain a regular cleaning schedule

 The best way to keep your warehouse free of clutter is by following a regular cleaning schedule.
 Ideally, you should have dedicated staff assigned to take care of recurring cleanups.
 Some warehouses might also provide a checklist for employees to complete at the end of their shift.
+Some warehouses might also have task management software to help organise cleanup schedules.

 For example, packing staff may be required to throw away any packaging waste created by the end of their shift as well as put away any unused materials.